JoshDoody/joshdoody.github.io/_book_chapters/how-to-get-the-most.md

 ---
 layout: book_chapter
-title: How to get the most out of this book
+title: How to get the most out of Fearless Salary Negotiation
 excerpt: Here's how to get the most out of Fearless Salary Negotiation.
 last_modified_at: 2016-06-28
+type: contents
-chapter: contents
+chapter: most
 section: 2
 ---